pontus-vision/pontus-vision/README.md

 ### COMPLY

-  Gathers links to all personal data within an organization, with graphical or textual reports, using a scoring system based on the ICO’s 12 steps to GDPR compliance.
+  Gathers links to all personal data within an organisation, with graphical or textual reports, using a scoring system based on the ICO’s 12 steps to GDPR compliance.

   <details>

-  All data is consolidated in a dashboard, for graphical or textual visualization.
+  All data is consolidated in a dashboard, for graphical or textual visualisation.

-  The solution gathers links to all personal data within an organization, with graphical or textual reports, using a scoring system based on the ICO’s 12 steps to GDPR compliance.
+  The solution gathers links to all personal data within an organisation, with graphical or textual reports, using a scoring system based on the ICO’s 12 steps to GDPR compliance.

-  All forms and reports are managed in real time, showing the areas of the organization that have personal data.
+  All forms and reports are managed in real time, showing the areas of the organisation that have personal data.

 </details>